lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 The read command block has multiple sub-blocks to process normal Read, Fast Read, Fast Read Dual/ Quad from the internal DPSRAM.
 The DPSRAM has a 2kB region for the read command access.
 The read command region has two 1kB buffers.
-If HW recives the read access to the other half of the space first time, then the HW reports to the SW to refill the current 1kB region with new content.
+If HW receives the read access to the other half of the space first time, then the HW reports to the SW to refill the current 1kB region with new content.

 The double buffering scheme aids the SW to prepare the next chunk of data.
 SW copies a portion of data (1kB) from the internal flash memory into SPI_DEVICE DPSRAM.